serhiijun/birdel/README.md

 Use actors as never before

-## 🛣️ Router - resolve request/respond
+## 🛣️ Rona - resolve request/respond

 Processing birdel.js actors requests based on request specifications.
 And response based on response specification